Application

 fees waived

-Theoretical Physics, BSc (Hons)
+Theoretical Physics, BSc (Hons), with industry placement

 Swansea University, United Kingdom